d-a-v/esp8266-nonos-easy-sdk/README.md

 # Current status

-*builds nonos-sdk examples/ (not really tested) and localexamples/ *
+*builds nonos-sdk examples/ and localexamples/ *

-*with localexamples/blinky, serial configuration is not reliable*

 # Use it